CiscoDevNet/fastlane-udp-client-app/README.md

 Remember this is a UDP client. iOS 10+ SDK defines the following for UDP sockets:

+Check ***_setupSocket_*** method (uncomment a part of code, responsible for marking) and Set one of the above service type options for marking the socket for `optval` variable:

 ```

+/ Choose from one the following service types
+// Hint: For the UDP Client here it will be NET_SERVICE_TYPE_RD
+//

+/*
 * NET_SERVICE_TYPE_BE
 * NET_SERVICE_TYPE_BK
 * NET_SERVICE_TYPE_VI